Edinunzio/curl_soup/README.md

-Python 3 web scraper using pycurl and beautful soup.
+Python 3 web scraper using pycurl and beautiful soup.